Algorithmic aspects of Newman polynomials and their divisors: The case of polynomials with small Mahler measure

+To verify that the Newman multiples are correct, the reader may use the short script \texttt{verifNewman.gp} (available at \cite{ComputationalResults}) written in GP/PARI, which should be placed in the directory where the files \texttt{outputP.txt}, \texttt{outputQ.txt}, and \texttt{outputD.txt} have previously been downloaded.
+One simply needs to indicate, in the first line of the script, which line $k$ of the files \texttt{outputP.txt}, \texttt{outputQ.txt}, and \texttt{outputD.txt} is to be checked.
+The script displays the polynomial $p$ appearing on line $k$ of \texttt{outputP.txt} (the degree and the Mahler measure are skipped), the polynomial $q$ appearing on line $k$ of \texttt{outputQ.txt} (the degree is skipped), computes and displays the product $pq$, and then displays the Newman polynomial $d$ appearing on line $k$ of \texttt{outputD.txt} (the degree is skipped).
+The script confirms that one indeed has $pq = d$.

-It is worth noting that among the $8438$ polynomials examined, if one excludes those that were discarded from the outset because they have a positive root, only three polynomials remain unresolved, and it is unknown whether they divide a Newman polynomial or not.
-Since it is well known that list \cite{SmallMahlerList} is exhaustive up to degree $44$, we can state the following result: \begin{prop} Every integer-coefficient polynomials with Mahler measure less than $1.3$ and degree less than or equal to $44$ divides a Newman polynomial. \end{prop}
+It is worth noting that among the $8438$ polynomials examined, if one excludes those that were discarded from the outset because they have a positive real root, only three polynomials remain unresolved, and it is unknown whether they divide a Newman polynomial.

-The only three polynomials in list \cite{SmallMahlerList} for which we were unable to exhibit multiples in the set $\mathcal{N}$ of Newman polynomials are recorded in the file nonsol.txt in the directory \cite{ComputationalResults}.
-Of course, our algorithm only certifies that these polynomials do not divide any Newman polynomial up to degree $1000$; there is no proof that they cannot occur as factors of Newman polynomials of higher degrees.
+The only three polynomials in \emph{Known180} for which we were unable to exhibit multiples in the set $\mathcal{N}$ of Newman polynomials are recorded in the file \texttt{nonsol.txt} in the dataset \cite{ComputationalResults}.
+Our algorithm certifies only that these polynomials do not divide any Newman polynomial of degree at most \(1000\).
+It remains open whether they may occur as factors of Newman polynomials of higher degree.

 In the following section, we examine a method which, under certain conditions, can certify that a given polynomial divides no Newman polynomial.